benzino98/plaschema/memory-bank/progress.md

 - Detailed display of changes made in each operation
 - Access control to ensure only authorized users can view logs

-A new priority is implementing the backend functionality for the contact form:
+The contact message management system has been implemented, enabling:

-- The contact form UI is already implemented in the frontend
+- Storage and management of contact form submissions
-- Need to develop the backend system to store and manage contact messages
+- Categorization of messages (General Inquiry, Enrollment Question, Provider Question, Feedback, Technical Issue)
-- Only super admin users will have access to view and manage contact messages
+- Status tracking for messages (new, read, responded, archived)
-- Messages will be categorized and have statuses (new, read, responded, archived)
+- Admin interface for super admins to view and manage messages
-- In-app notifications will alert admins of new messages
+- Message filtering by status, category, and date range
-- Messages will be automatically archived after 3 months
+- Ability to mark messages as responded to after replying via email
-- The implementation will follow our established repository-service pattern
+- Integration with activity logging for comprehensive audit trails

 Project completion by component:

 - Core System: 100%
-- Admin Interface: 95% (pending contact message management)
+- Admin Interface: 95% (pending in-app notifications and auto-archiving)
 - Public Frontend: 85%
 - Testing Infrastructure: 100%
 - Performance Optimization: 35%